MuradAladdinzade/LLM_Survey/README.md

 ####  Tokenizations

-Tokenization referes to the process of converting a sequence of text into smaller parts, known as tokens.
+Tokenization referes to the process of converting a sequence of text into smaller parts, known as tokens.
 While the simplest tokenization tool simply chops text into tokens based on white space, most tokenization tools rely on a word dictionary.
 However, out-of-vocabulary (OOV) is a problem